Kotlin/kotlinx.serialization/docs/topics/alternative-serialization-formats.md

     override fun encodeNull() = encodeBoolean(false)
     override fun encodeNotNullMark() = encodeBoolean(true)

-    override fun <T> encodeSerializableValue(serializer: SerializationStrategy<T>, value: T) {
+    // Checks if the value is a ByteArray and uses a specific encoding path for it override fun <T> encodeSerializableValue(serializer: SerializationStrategy<T>, value: T) {
         if (serializer.descriptor == byteArraySerializer.descriptor)
             encodeByteArray(value as ByteArray)